MDBAuth/EWR_tool/README.md

 ### Option 2: Running model scenarios through the ewr tool

-1. Tell the tool where the model files are (can either be local or in a remote location)
+1. Tell the tool where the model files are (can either be local or in a remote location).
 2. Tell the tool what format the model files are in.
 The current model format options are:
     - 'Bigmod - MDBA'
         Bigmod formatted outputs